TomasHubelbauer/svg-screencast/readme.md

 This should save space by not including many small Base64 PNGs but instead one bigger one which is just animated in a smart way.

+Scrolling also could work like this - recognize the scroll and use the texture as the entire patch and just animate sliding a crop across it in sync with the stamps.

 ### Consider recognizing basic motion, such as scrolling